hilljb/ulamspiral/README.md

 ## Diagonal Primes

 The interest in this rectangular spiral of integers comes from the fact that primes are arranged in diagonal lines with a probability higher than one might expect.
-We can view phenomenon as follows.
+We can view this phenomenon as follows.

 We write the following script, which generates primes with a sieve and then displays only prime